XLS Considered Harmful

 One may wonder how a compiler can arbitrarily insert pipeline stages without breaking functional correctness.
 This circles back to XLS’s abstraction: module boundaries are latency-insensitive.
 To support frontend retiming, XLS must restrict the abstractions available to designers, which ultimately harms both productivity and QoR.

 One may argue that XLS can reduce iteration time when fixing critical paths.
 While it's true that quick iteration is possible using the delay model (since it avoids running synthesis) this falls apart as soon as the model is inaccurate.
 In practice, the delay model will never match the accuracy of real synthesis tools, especially now that modern CAD flows perform physical synthesis.
-Also, the delay model is tuned towards ASAP7, which is a technology that nobody uses for serious tapeouts.

 The GitHub issue below illustrates how XLS's frontend QoR (Quality of Results) prediction can lead to problems.
 Because XLS tries to pipeline the design in the HDL frontend, small changes in how the code is written can affect the estimated QoR.
 In reality, however, the downstream synthesis tool will resolve these issues regardless of how the frontend is structured.